rdfostrich/article-swj2020-cobra/content/related-work.md

 Due to BEAR covering all query atoms we work with, and it providing baseline implementations for the different storage strategies, we make use of BEAR for our experiments.

+### OSTRICH

+As mentioned before, [OSTRICH](cite:cites ostrich) make us of a hybrid IC/CB/TB storage approach with the goal of providing a trade-off between storage size and querying efficiency.
+The main motivation for OSTRICH is to serve as a back-end of a [low-cost Web APIs for exposing RDF archives](cite:cites vtpf), where query execution must be sufficiently fast, without requiring too much storage.

+Concretely, OSTRICH always starts by storing the initial version as a fully materialized version, following the IC strategy.
+This initial version is stored using [HDT](cite:cites hdt), which enables high compression and efficient querying.
+Based on this initial version, all following versions are stored as deltas, following the CB strategy.
+To solve the problem of increasing query execution times for increasing numbers of versions, OSTRICH makes use of the [aggregated deltas](cite:cites vmrdf) approach, by making each delta relative to the initial snapshot instead of the previous version.
+Due to the storage redundancies that are introduced because of these aggregated deltas, OSTRICH uses a B+tree-based approach to store all aggregated deltas in a single store.
+This single store annotates each added and deleted triple with the delta version in which it exists, thereby following the timestamp-based strategy.
+To further reduce storage requirements and query execution times, all triple components inside this store are dictionary-encoded, similar to the approach followed by HDT.

+On top of this storage approach, OSTRICH introduces algorithms for VM, DM and VQ triple pattern queries.
+Only triple pattern queries are supported instead of full SPARQL queries, since triple pattern queries are the foundational building blocks for more expressive SPARQL queries.
+These query algorithms produce streaming results, where the streams can start from an arbitrary offset, which is valuable for SPARQL query features such as `OFFSET` and `LIMIT`.
+Additionally, OSTRICH provides algorithms for cardinality estimation for these queries, which are valuable for query planning within query engines.
+OSTRICH has been implemented in [C/C++](https://github.com/rdfostrich/ostrich), with bindings existing for [Node.JS (JavaScript)](https://github.com/rdfostrich/ostrich-node).
+The triple pattern index provided by OSTRICH has been demonstrated to be usable within a full SPARQL query engine such as [Comunica](cite:cites ostrich_comunica,comunica).

+Experimental results on OSTRICH with the BEAR benchmark show that this hybrid strategy is more beneficial than having just a single storage strategy, as it allows efficient execution of all query atoms.
+The main downside of this approach is that it leads to scalability issues in terms of ingestion time for many versions.
+Concretely, the BEAR-B-hourly dataset—which contains 1299 versions— starts showing high ingestion times starting around version 1100.
+The reason for this is that the aggregated deltas start becoming too large.
+As such, we build upon OSTRICH in this work, and attempt to solve this problem by modifying the delta chain structure.